Effectively Managing Risk Across Your Organization: 3 Key Strategies

 Organizations have to monitor and comply with many frameworks.
 Within an IT function alone, there are laws and regulations to follow and standards like NIST, SOC, ISO, SOX, PCI, COBIT, and others that all require simultaneous compliance.
 Keeping the requirements updated, tested, and monitored is a huge undertaking.

 One of the best strategies for complying with multiple frameworks is to create an integrated matrix that combines all of the frameworks so teams can take advantage of overlapping requirements and controls.
-This will help your team not only save time with managing their compliance program, but will also allow for an intergrated approach across compliance teams.
-Having an integrated approach across compliance teams is crucial in staying ahead of the new regulatrions and monitoring which ones are relevant to your company.
+This will help your team not only save time with managing their compliance program, but will also allow for an integrated approach across compliance teams.
+Having an integrated approach across compliance teams is crucial in staying ahead of the new regulations and monitoring which ones are relevant to your company.

 With so many frameworks, consider bringing in a technology solution with a fully integrated and intuitive platform to manage all your frameworks — gaining valuable efficiency by eliminating redundant testing.